 3. You also need to place a hotel on Connecticut Avenue – it’s free for the player that buys the property, even if they don’t own the set.

-4. Shuffle the Chance and Community Chest spaces and place them on their respective spots on the board.
+4. Shuffle the Chance and Community Chest cards and place them on their respective spots on the board.

-6. Next up, shuffle the Cheat cards, and then draw five, placing them on the designated area of the board, face-up so that each cheat is visible.
+6. Shuffle the Cheat cards, and then draw five, placing them on the designated area of the board, face-up so that each cheat is visible.

 7. Place the title deed cards next to their relevant spaces, and then put the dice and handcuffs next to the board.